-Milkfood Limited ("the Company") is a public limited company domiciled in India and incorporated under the provisions of the Indian Companies Act.
-The registered office of the Company is located at P.O.
+Milkfood Limited ("Holding Company") is a public limited company domiciled in India and incorporated under the provisions of the Indian Companies Act.
+The registered office of the Holding Company is located at P.O.
 Bahadurgarh-147021 Distt.
 Patiala (Punjab), India.
 Its shares are listed on Bombay Stock Exchange (BSE).
-The Company is primarily engaged in the manufacture and sale of dairy products.
-The company has two manufacturing locations, one in the state of Punjab at Patiala and one in the state of Uttar Pradesh at Moradabad.
+The Group is primarily engaged in the manufacture and sale of dairy products.
+The Holding company has two manufacturing locations, one in the state of Punjab at Patiala and the other in the state of Uttar Pradesh at Moradabad.
+The Holding Company has one subsidiary which are domiciled in India and incorporated under the provisions of the Indian Companies Act.
+The Holding company and its subsidiary together referred as "the Group".
+The activities of subsidiary company are not significant.

-2 Basis of preparation, Measurement and Significant accounting policies
+2. Basis of preparation, Measurement and Material accounting policies

-- (i) The financial statements have been prepared in accordance with the Indian Accounting Standards (hereinafter referred to as 'Ind AS') notified by the Ministry of Corporate Affairs pursuant to section 133 of the Companies Act, 2013read together with Rule 3 of the Companies (Indian Accounting Standard)Accounts) Rules, 2015, as amended from time to time. - (ii) These financial statements have been prepared on going concern basis following accrual system of accounting, applying consistent accounting policies for all the periods presented therein.
-The financial statements were approved for issue by the Board of Directors in accordance with the resolution passed on May 01, 2023.
+- (i) The financial statements have been prepared in accordance with the Indian Accounting Standards (hereinafter referred to as 'Ind AS') notified by the Ministry of Corporate Affairs pursuant to section 133 of the Companies Act, 2013 read together with Rule 3 of the Companies (Indian Accounting Standard) Accounts Rules, 2015, as amended from time to time. - (ii) These financial statements have been prepared on going concern basis following accrual system of accounting, applying consistent accounting policies for all the periods presented therein.
+The financial statements were approved for issue by the Board of Directors in accordance with the resolution passed on 25 June, 2024.